balQu/pb_crawler/README.md

 For example, if using Debug configuration:
 "$(ProjectDir)\external\cURL_binary\Debug".

-The source of cURL will be searched in "pb_crawler_git\external\curl-7.69.1".
+The source of cURL will be searched in "pb_crawler_git\external\curl".

 You have to compile cURL with SSL.